learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ### Code Along

-Open up `index.js` in your text editor.
-If you're using the Learn IDE, click the blue "Open" button in the top right hand corner of the lesson.
-If you open up that `js-basics-variables-lab/` directory, you'll see a list of files (along with a `test/` directory).
-Click `index.js`, and it will open in the editor.

-In `index.js`, you should see, well, nothing.
+Open up `index.js` in your text editor; you should see, well, nothing.
 We'll fix that soon.

 Now open up `test/indexTest.js`.
 Hey, there's something!
 What's all of this stuff doing?